 • Realistic: Shows the return, which has a 50% chance of being better or worse than this (in other words, the median return).

-All figures shown allow for the platform services fee, fund charges and asset allocation of a Santander fund, which is typical of the medium-risk category.
-Please bear in mind that we’ve not accounted for any potential tax that could be payable on any returns.
+All figures allow for the platform services fee, fund fees and asset allocation of a Santander fund.
+This is typical of the medium-risk category.
+Please bear in mind that we’ve not added any potential tax that could be payable on any returns.

 Was this helpful?